Coronary Artery Bypass Graft Surgery: How It Is Done - Topic Overview

 bypass machine performs the lungs' main job of adding oxygen and removing

 unwanted gases from your blood.
-In addition, the machine circulates that blood
+Also, the machine circulates that blood

 through your body.